chocolatey/docs/input/en-us/create/create-packages.md

 1. any application files to include (it is highly suggested that you are the author in this case or you have the right to [distribute files](xref:legal)).
 EXE files in the package/downloaded to package folder from chocolateyInstall.ps1 will get a link to the command line.
 1. chocolateyUninstall.ps1, for uninstalling your package.
 See [helper reference](xref:powershell-reference) for functions available in your script.

-**Note:** Please maintain compatibility with Posh v2.
+> :memo: **NOTE** Please maintain compatibility with Posh v2.
 Not every OS we support is on Posh v2 (nor comes OOB with Posh v3+).
 It's best to work with the widest compatibility of systems out there.

 There is a video showing the creation of a package: [http://www.youtube.com/watch?v=Wt_unjS_SUo](http://www.youtube.com/watch?v=Wt_unjS_SUo)
 The video is a bit outdated in showing the contents of the chocolateyInstall.ps1.
 Have a look at what the [chocolateyInstall.ps1](https://github.com/ferventcoder/chocolatey-packages/blob/master/manual/windirstat/tools/chocolateyInstall.ps1) looks like now: